rlogiacco/AnalogButtons/README.md

 ## 2. Analog pin definition

-Because buttons will share the same analog pin some configuration is required in order to distinguish and manage the different buttons:
+Because buttons will share the same analog pin, some configuration is required to distinguish and manage the different buttons:

 * the `analog pin` the buttons will be attached to
 * the `pin mode` to set on the analog pin, it can either be `INPUT` (default value) or `INPUT_PULLUP`, depending on your wiring layout